Conflict-Based Model Predictive Control for Scalable Multi-Robot Motion Planning: Experiments

 \section{Experiments}

-In this section, a series of experiments are presented to validate the efficacy of the CB-MPC algorithm and compare its performance against vanilla, joint, prioritized (Pr-MPC), and distributed (D-MPC) methods for different number of robots and a variety of environments.
+We conducted a series of experiments to validate the efficacy of the CB-MPC algorithm and compare its performance against Vanilla-MPC, Joint-MPC, prioritized (Pr-MPC), and distributed (D-MPC) methods for different planning horizons ($N$), number of robots ($N_{rob}$), and a variety of environments.